 This programme has been designed to facilitate teachers to upskill in a new cognate area in parallel with their teaching workload.
 The individual modules have been designed specifically with the teacher and their students in mind to ensure that the content, learning outcomes and assessment are appropriate and relevant to the educational context.
 The concept of the teacher as a researcher underpins every aspect of the programme, as teachers will be required to engage with emerging trends and best practice, from a subject content perspective as well as the incorporation of that content in the classroom.

 Blended and online learning provides a flexible route of study for students, which enable various degrees of autonomy and self-regulation in the learning process.
-This programme will be delivered in a blended learning approach with a number of online workshops supplemented by weekly online content.
-The dates for Semester 1 workshops are Saturday 18th September, Saturday 16th October and Saturday 13th November 2021.
+This programme will be delivered in a blended learning approach with a number of workshops supplemented by weekly online content and will run subject to a sufficient number of eligible applications received by the closing date.

 No examinations, all modules 100% Assessment